raidionics/Raidionics-Slicer/README.md

-# RAIDIO-Slicer 3D Slicer plugin
+# Raidionics 3D Slicer plugin
-Plugin developed to perform segmentation and clinical reporting using custom models.
+Plugin developed to perform automatic segmentation and clinical reporting using custom models.

 Please cite the following article if you use the plugin:
 >`@misc{,`